-We have 22 Christian Values, chosen by the whole school community, which are embedded throughout our school life, including curricular, extra-curricular work and collective worship.
-We have a Value of the Month and the themes of that value run through the month.
-The values run on a two year cycle.
+We have 11 Christian Values, chosen by the whole school community, which are embedded throughout our school life, including curricular, extra-curricular work and collective worship.
+We have a Value of the Month and the themes of that value run throughout the month.

 Alongside our Values, sit our Learning Behaviours.
 These seven key attributes of an effective learner were discussed and created in partnership with the children.
 They reflect what Cradley children think that they need to do to be an effective learner.
 The seven learning behaviours are: